ietf-wg-cellar/matroska-specification/notes.md

 the first frame in the lace.

 In the lace, each frame after the first one has an underdetermined timestamp.
-But each of these frames **MUST** be contiguous -- i.e. the decoded data **MUST NOT** contain any gap between them.
+But each of these frames **MUST** be contiguous -- i.e., the decoded data **MUST NOT** contain any gap between them.
 If there is a gap in the stream, the frames around the gap **MUST NOT** be in the same Block.

 Lacing is only useful for small contiguous data to save space.
-This is usually the case for audio tracks and not the case for video -- which use a lot of data -- or subtitle tracks -- which have long gaps.
+This is usually the case for audio tracks and not the case for video (which use a lot of data) or subtitle tracks (which have long gaps).
-For audio, there is usually a fixed output sampling frequency for the whole track.
-So the decoder should be able to recover the timestamp of each sample, knowing each output sample is contiguous with a fixed frequency.
+For audio, there is usually a fixed output sampling frequency for the whole track, so the decoder should be able to recover the timestamp of each sample, knowing each output sample is contiguous with a fixed frequency.
-For subtitles this is usually not the case so lacing **SHOULD NOT** be used.
+For subtitles, this is usually not the case, so lacing **SHOULD NOT** be used.

 ## Random Access Points

 Random Access Points (RAP) are positions where the parser can seek to and start playback without decoding of what was before.
-In Matroska `BlockGroups` and `SimpleBlocks` can be RAPs.
+In Matroska, `BlockGroups` and `SimpleBlocks` can be RAPs.
-To seek to these elements it is still necessary to seek to the `Cluster` containing them, read the Cluster Timestamp and start playback from the `BlockGroup` or `SimpleBlock` that is a RAP.
+To seek to these elements, it is still necessary to seek to the `Cluster` containing them, read the Cluster Timestamp, and start playback from the `BlockGroup` or `SimpleBlock` that is a RAP.

-Because a Matroska File is usually composed of multiple tracks playing at the same time -- video, audio and subtitles -- to seek properly to a RAP, each selected track must be taken in account.
-Usually all audio and subtitle `BlockGroup` or `SimpleBlock` are RAP.
+Because a Matroska File is usually composed of multiple tracks playing at the same time -- video, audio, and subtitles -- to seek properly to a RAP, each selected track must be taken in account.
+Usually, all audio and subtitle `BlockGroups` or `SimpleBlocks` are RAPs.
 They are independent of each other and can be played randomly.

 Video tracks on the other hand often use references to previous and future frames for better